jpratt9/john-pratt.com/src/frontend/content/posts/how-to-streamline-business-processes/index.md

 ## How to Bring Automation Into the Mix for Real Efficiency Gains

 You've done the hard work of mapping your workflows.
-Now you have a crystal-clear blueprint of how things *actually* get done, warts and all—bottlenecks, redundancies, you name it.
+Now you have a crystal-clear blueprint of how things *actually* get done, warts and all - bottlenecks, redundancies, you name it.
 This is where the fun begins.
 It's time to put that insight to work and strategically introduce automation.

 Think of it as handing off the boring, repetitive, rule-based tasks to technology.
 This frees up your team's brainpower for the kind of creative, strategic work that actually moves the needle.